 Recognition

 The website was awarded 2nd place in the Bayardo Baptista Torres National Award for Teaching Biochemistry and Molecular Biology, held every two years since 2017 by the Brazilian Society of Biochemistry and Molecular Biology (SBBq, 2023), and is referenced as an open educational resource on the eduCAPES portal.
 Recently, a portable application for graphic and interactive simulation available on the website, JSPlotly, was awarded first place in the same award and is also available on eduCAPES.
-With equal honor and satisfaction, we were also classified in the National Award in its previous editions, this time for experimental work in teaching and learning.
+With equal honor and satisfaction, we also had works classified in the National Award in its previous editions, this time for experimental work in teaching and learning.

 Bioquanti currently offers topics for higher education in biochemistry, although due to its quantitative nature, it also includes content on physical chemistry, chemistry, biophysics, descriptive and inferential statistics, experimental design, linear algebra, integral calculus, differential calculus, and computational modeling, among others; The language is geared toward university professors and researchers, as well as undergraduate and graduate students.